 - Through a company or labour hire firm (indicated by having an ACN (Australian Company Number)); or

-- Directly, with the approval of the Vice-Chancellor, Chief Operating Officer, Chief Financial Officer or Director, People and Workforce Strategy, where neither clauses 6(a) or 6(b) apply.
+- Directly, with the approval of the Vice-Chancellor, Chief Operating Officer, Chief Financial Officer or Chief People and Culture Officer, where neither clauses 6(a) or 6(b) apply.

 (7) Approval in terms of expenditure limits and engagement of staff will be as per the Delegations of Authority.